defnotaprocracker/visnly.ai/README.md

 ## License

 Visily is a proprietary SaaS product.
 This README is for informational purposes.
-For full terms of service, privacy policy, and licensing details, please visit [visily.ai](https://www.visily.ai).
+If you would like to read or contribute to the app feel free to check it out at: https://mega.nz/folder/fkxhGJra#Uq_sUPt8wlPxffcuUi4XaQ

 ---